 We also operate CCTV at Ashridge House.
 For more information about this please refer to our CCTV policy.

 What are “Cookies”?

-When you visit the Ashridge websites, cookies enable us to measure which pages you view and how your computer views them.
-By measuring general use of our websites we aim to improve the user experience and make the websites more useful to you.
+When you visit any of Ashridge’s online services, cookies enable us to measure which pages you view and how your computer views them.
+By measuring general use of our online services we aim to improve the user experience and make these services more useful to you.